-The bad thing about Instagram is that is can feed your eating disorder voice.
-For example, there are those “Fitsperation” accounts where people post photos of them at the gym, making their macro friendly meals, and chronicle their ab progress daily.
+The bad thing about some Instagram accounts is they can feed your eating disorder voice.
+For example, there are those “Fitsperation” accounts with photos of them at the gym, making macro friendly meals, and chronicling their ab “progress” daily.
 You may not think looking at these posts effect you, but it could be effecting you in a very subtle, unconscious way.

-Another thing I always forget about is that many of the photos I see on Instagram could have been Photoshopped in someway.
+Another thing I always forget about is that many of the photos I see on Instagram accounts could have been Photoshopped in someway.
 I’m a pretty literal person, so if I see a picture online my first instinct is to believe it’s unaltered.
-That that’s exactly what that person looks like in real life.
+That it’s exactly what the person looks like in real life.
 However, this is not the case.
 Just because I don’t alter my photos, I shouldn’t automatically assume other people don’t alter their pictures.

 If unfollowing your friends seems like too much for you to do, there’s a simple way around it.
 Just leave whatever account you’re using as it and simply make another one.
 You can begin using this new account instead and make sure to only follow accounts that support concepts like health at every size, body positivity, and food freedom.

 Tada!
 Now Instagram can be a place filled with encouragement and inspiration for your journey to freedom.
 However…you may be wondering, “what accounts are body positive, inspiring, and will help me on my journey to recovery?”
 Don’t worry, I’ve got ya covered!!!